easyJet plc (EZJ.L) (LON:EZJ) Given a GBX 600 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a GBX 600 ($7.84) price objective on easyJet plc (EZJ.L) (LON:EZJ) in a research note released on Monday morning, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+easyJet plc (EZJ.L) (LON:EZJ) has been assigned a GBX 600 ($7.84) target price by investment analysts at JPMorgan Chase & Co. in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+JPMorgan Chase & Co.‘s price objective would indicate a potential downside of 20.34% from the company’s previous close.

-Other equities analysts have also recently issued reports about the company.
-Sanford C. Bernstein set a GBX 1,100 ($14.37) price objective on easyJet plc (EZJ.L) and gave the stock a buy rating in a report on Wednesday, October 21st.
-The Goldman Sachs Group set a GBX 500 ($6.53) price objective on easyJet plc (EZJ.L) and gave the stock a sell rating in a report on Thursday, October 8th.
-Credit Suisse Group reaffirmed a buy rating and set a GBX 729 ($9.52) price objective on shares of easyJet plc (EZJ.L) in a report on Thursday, October 8th.
-Barclays reissued a neutral rating and set a GBX 510 ($6.66) price target on shares of easyJet plc (EZJ.L) in a research report on Monday, October 19th.
-Finally, Morgan Stanley reissued a neutral rating and set a GBX 800 ($10.45) price target on shares of easyJet plc (EZJ.L) in a research report on Wednesday, September 23rd.
-Two equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and nine have given a buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average price target of GBX 827.05 ($10.81).
+Other research analysts also recently issued reports about the stock.
+Barclays reaffirmed a “neutral” rating and issued a GBX 510 ($6.66) target price on shares of easyJet plc (EZJ.L) in a research report on Monday, October 19th.
+Kepler Capital Markets reaffirmed a “neutral” rating and issued a GBX 719 ($9.39) target price on shares of easyJet plc (EZJ.L) in a research report on Thursday, November 12th.
+Credit Suisse Group set a GBX 840 ($10.97) target price on shares of easyJet plc (EZJ.L) and gave the company a “buy” rating in a research report on Tuesday.
+CSFB reaffirmed a “buy” rating on shares of easyJet plc (EZJ.L) in a research report on Thursday, October 8th.
+Finally, Sanford C. Bernstein set a GBX 1,100 ($14.37) price objective on shares of easyJet plc (EZJ.L) and gave the stock a “buy” rating in a research report on Thursday, November 12th.
+Two analysts have rated the stock with a sell rating, ten have given a hold rating and nine have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and an average price target of GBX 827.05 ($10.81).

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
 As of September 30, 2019, the company operated 1,051 routes and a fleet of 331 aircrafts.
 It also engages in the trading and leasing of aircrafts, as well as tour operations; and the provision of graphic design services.